dask/dask/docs/source/develop.rst

 ~~~~~~~~~~

 User facing functions should roughly follow the numpydoc_ standard, including
-sections for ``Parameters``, ``Examples`` and general explanatory prose.
+sections for ``Parameters``, ``Examples``, and general explanatory prose.

-By default examples will be doc-tested.
+By default, examples will be doc-tested.
 Reproducible examples in documentation
 is valuable both for testing and, more importantly, for communication of common
 usage to the user.
 Documentation trumps testing in this case and clear
 examples should take precedence over using the docstring as testing space.